 Alas, this is why I placed studio monitors so low on the list.
 We start delving into the more advanced aspects of setting up your home studio.
 Learning how to properly soundproof your room and treating your acoustics will be a topic for another day.
 Things get even more complicated if you want to add a studio subwoofer into the mix, but I digress.

 I’m in no way trying to deter you from investing in a pair of studio monitors though.
 Just keep in mind that there’s a lot more to it than you might think.
-This is actually a perfect segway into the last step in your home studio setup.

-9. Perfecting your studio – Tier 3
+9. Perfecting Your Studio – Tier 3

 The one and only Tier 3 topic.
 This step is a bit broad, but I’ll break it down into a few sections to help you get an idea of what I’m getting at.

 Adding more and more functionality to your studio is key.
 The more gear you acquire overtime can certainly make your whole space feel cluttered.
 Having a designated area for your MIDI keyboard.
-Tucking your audio interface under your computer monitor shelf, or buying a rack for it.
+Tucking your audio interface under your computer monitor shelf, or buying a studio rack for it.
 How about upgrading your studio desk to one that has built-in racks and more shelving?

 All those examples outline just a handful of things you can do to improve the overall quality of life in your studio.

 I mentioned in the studio monitor section that you should have an optimal acoustic profile in your studio for them to truly shine.
-Well, that’s where the advanced topic of acoustic treatment and soundproofing comes in.
+Well, that’s where the advanced topic of acoustic treatment comes in.

 Essentially, your goal is to create a “neutral” environment for your sounds to flow through.
-Adding soundproofing elements like bass traps, foam panels, and mass loaded vinyl are just a few ways to accomplish this.

 As you grow over time, you’re going to want to add more advanced gear to your arsenal.
 Creating a “dedicated” professional home studio is no small feat.